INFORMSJoC/2024.0874/README.md

 The data, code, and documentation in this repository are a snapshot of the materials associated with the paper [Robust Service Network Design under Travel Time Uncertainty: Formulations and Exact Solutions](https://doi.org/10.1287/ijoc.2019.0874) by Shengnan Shu, Zhou Xu, and Jin Qi.

+**Important: This code is being developed on an on-going basis at https://github.com/tkralphs/JoCTemplate.
+Please go there if you would like to get a more recent version or would like support**

 ## Cite

 To cite the contents of this repository, please cite both the paper and this repo, using their respective DOIs.